 All incoming residents are given an orientation course in July and August to provide them with a foundation and background in the principles of ophthalmology, ophthalmic examination and diagnosis.
-During the first 10 days of July, time is spent on examination techniques with most of the emphasis on a practical refraction course.
-After this introduction, the residents begin in the clinic in the middle of July.
 Throughout July and August, lectures are scheduled by each sub-specialty specifically for the first year residents.
 The didactic portion of the teaching program for all residents begins in September of each year and continues through June.
-It consists of sub-specialty service conferences, basic science lectures, departmental rounds, and hospital section meetings for a total of approximately 156 hours a year.
-Grand Rounds are provided once a month with visiting professors in many different sub-specialties.
+It consists of sub-specialty service conferences, basic science lectures, departmental rounds, and hospital section meetings.
+A regional ophthalmology meeting with visiting professors is hosted monthly during fall and spring semesters.

 Each resident is expected to conduct independent outside reading throughout the residency program.
-The department purchases the Academy's Basic and Clinical Science Series for each resident.
-A reading list of other recommended books to purchase is given to the residents when they start the program.
+The department provides the Academy's Basic and Clinical Science Series for each resident.
 Residents are required to initiate and complete a hypothesis-driven research project during their three years of training.
-This project will be supervised by a faculty member and the results presented at grand round meetings during their second and third years.
+This project will be supervised by a faculty.